Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 sudo apt-get install docker.io
 ```
 ### Step 2: Download and execute a docker image in terminal
-Using a docker file which pre-installed tensorflow library, can prevent us dealing with tedious installation process and focus on training models or refining dataset.
+Using a docker image which pre-installed tensorflow library, can prevent us dealing with tedious installation process and focus on training models or refining dataset.
+Here, we use Tensorflow docker image for training neural network models.

 Download and execute CPU-only image:
 ```